Apply for Admission

 Students are always welcome to contact the Office of Admission at 503-883-2213 or firstname.lastname@example.org with any questions about this process.

 Admission for Former Linfield Students:

-- Your admission application for Linfield's online program will remain active for five academic semesters, if you haven't finished your application or started courses within five semesters of applying you will need to submit a new application and official transcripts.
+- Your admission application for Linfield's online program will remain active for two years (or eight semesters), if you haven't finished your application or started courses within two years of applying you will need to submit a new application and official transcripts.